 This is the second page in the series – if you did not read the introductory page, “Physiology, Neuroscience, Quantum Biology, And The Bio-field” then I recommend you read it first, or you may become a bit lost in this information.
 I have highlighted text synchronous with my desire to remotely extract biological signals.

 In the public eye the brain is still not very well understood, and through my research I’ve noticed that government and private funded research is far more advanced than the general public is aware.
+There are a lot of patents held by a lot of larger companies – everything from improving vision to assessing mental states.
 The body generates electrical signals, and uses them as a basis for ‘inner-body’ communications (a way for organs to communicate with the brain).
 If you had a lot of time, I’d suggest you read “The Body Electric” by Robert Becker and Gary Selden.
 The book outlines how cells, the nervous system, and the brain work electrically.

 Perhaps over-simplifying the above mentioned book, I’ll suggest that the body is like a large electrical circuit board, using the nervous system as a conduit for the organs, brain, and etc., to communicate with one another via electrical signals.
 As an example, here is how the body converts a mechanical input (sound pressure) into what we understand to be ‘sound’.
 Sounds enter the ear as sound waves (pressure), creating vibrations on our eardrum, which are converted into electrical signals that travel up the auditory nerve to the brain’s auditory cortex, which are then interpreted into something we recognize and understand as ‘sound’.